On October 3 1985, Geffen Records released Gambler as a single in Europe. It was the second Madonna single released from the Vision Quest soundtrack.

 On July 16 1985, Madonna’s hit single, Crazy For You, was certified gold by the Recording Industry Association of America (RIAA) for shipment of one million copies of the single in United States—the requirement for a gold single prior to 1989.

 On February 15 1985, the Vision Quest original motion picture soundtrack was released on Geffen Records.
-To promote the release, music videos for Crazy For You and Gambler premiered on MTV on the same day.
+To promote the release, music videos for Crazy For You and Gambler were both serviced to MTV together in late January.

 Despite Gambler only being released as a single in markets outside North America, its video received moderate rotation from MTV nonetheless – possibly due to the fact that there were no competing videos produced for the final two singles from Like A Virgin.